Driver hits Uptown protesters in Minneapolis, killing one and injuring another

 The woman died after being taken by ambulance to HCMC.
 A second protester also was struck by the vehicle and taken by ambulance to HCMC.
 Two more people from the incident later sought medical attention at nearby hospitals, said police spokesman John Elder.

-The driver was hospitalized for treatment of injuries inflicted when some of the protesters "began to strike" him, Elder said.
+The driver was hospitalized for treatment of injuries after some of the protesters "began to strike" him, Elder said.
 Conditions of the injured protesters and the driver were not immediately known.

-"The driver was struck by protesters, absolutely," Elder said, after being made aware of some at the scene saying otherwise.

 Police have yet to determine a motive for the driver's actions, however, "the use of drugs or alcohol ... may be a contributing factor in this crash," Elder said.